 Together, these two amounts make up a predictable monthly amount that is competitive with the monthly payments offered in a conventional mortgage.
-As the customer makes acquisition payments to acquire a further share in the property, Guidance’s ownership share decreases.
+As the customer makes acquisition payments to acquire a further share in the property, Guidance’s ownership share decreases until the buyer is the sole owner of the home.
 This creates the declining balance nature of the program.

 How Monthly Payments are Calculated

 Home buyers in the U.S. naturally expect that their monthly payments will be competitive with what they would pay for a conventional loan.
 For this reason, Guidance Residential aligns its rates with prevailing interest rates.
 This makes the numbers look more familiar and makes it easier for a customer to compare their options.
 But this outward similarity does not turn the monthly payments into a repayment of a loan with interest.